From HPO

 - Congenital Abnormality

-A gap in the upper lip.
+A gap or groove in the upper lip.
 This is a congenital defect resulting from nonfusion of tissues of the lip during embryonal development.

 Cystic hygroma- MedGen UID: